MuhammedM294/waterseg/README.md

 ## Challenges
 1. The similarity of intensity values of water bodies and the surrounding land cover of the desert, always leads to the misclassification of many land pixels as water bodies.
+This is the main reason for integrating the elevation information.
-2.
+2. Limited training data: The imagery acquisition platform, Sentinel-1B, was taken out of service at the end of 2021.
+As a result, there have been no available images of the lakes of Toushka since the beginning of 2022.

-3. Limited Training Data:
+3. Annotation Difficulty: SAR imagery is difficult to interpret, so the process of annotating the satellite imagery to prepare the datasets for training and evaluation was challenging and time-consuming.

 ### Contributing

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open a new issue or submit a pull request.